 • low level of soil nutrients

 • cultural techniques, possibly with inadvertent root pruning

 As a consequence of low vigour comes low bud numbers and open canopies, low yields and often smaller berry size.
 With the lower yields comes earlier ripening and full maturity – particularly important in cooler years – and a development of extract or intensity of flavour on the palate.

 Their root systems are formed in the first 10 years and from then on, the roots die and re-grow using the starch reserves built up in early winter for new growth in spring.
 It can almost be guaranteed that within a 10-year period extremes of drought and floods will be experienced, and the root systems will develop accordingly.
-The wood development appears to reach a maximum butt circumference at around 30 to 40 years.
-After this the live wood dies off and the butts of the oldest vines have very little live tissue.
-Of a 20-centimetre diameter butt, about a quarter will still be alive.
-Practices such as machine harvesting which requires flexibility in the vine trunk are out of contention.
+The wood development appears to reach its maximum circumference at around 30-40 years.
+After this the live wood dies off.
+The oldest vines have very little live tissue.
+Of a 20-centimetre diameter, about a quarter will still be alive.
+Practices such as machine harvesting, which requires flexibility in the vine trunk, are out of contention.